-For over 30 years, ODEC has been committed to establishing and expanding its generation capacity, ranging from baseload power stations to natural gas-fired and coal-fired plant throughout Virginia and Maryland.
+For over 30 years, ODEC has been committed to establishing and expanding its generation capacity, ranging from baseload power stations to natural gas-fired and coal-fired plants throughout Virginia and Maryland.

-And through full ownership or co-ownership of these operations, OCEC has been able to maintain a breadth of service to better meet peak-demand periods throughout our member co-op areas.
+And through full ownership or co-ownership of these operations, ODEC has been able to maintain a breadth of service to better meet peak-demand periods throughout our member co-op areas.

-To help ensure reliable, low-cost transmission service to our members, ODEC owns nearly 100 miles of 69 kilovolt lines along the Eastern Shore of Virginia.
+To help ensure reliable, low-cost transmission service to our members, ODEC owns approximately 110 miles of 69 kilovolt lines on the Eastern Shore of Virginia in Accomack and Northampton counties.
 In addition, ODEC also co-owns 1,000 feet of 500 kilovolt transmission line in Maryland.